xactuary/UFOs/README.md

 If you don't want to scroll through all the data, you can use the filter boxes as shown below:

 ![](https://github.com/xactuary/UFOs/blob/main/Resources/filter.PNG)

+To use the boxes, just type in a value in one of the filters.
+For example, we type in the city name of "El Cajon" and press the Enter Key.
 In this view, only one box has a filter choice entered - "El Cajon" This means that the table below will only show events from the city El Cajon but will show all dates and shapes.